goat-sauce/kingpin-theme/README.md

 # Kingpin

-The Kingpin theme is in `alpha`.

 The theme is dark and high-contrast.

-Feel free to commit any small fixes, here are the colors...
+Feel free to commit any fixes, here are the colors...

 - #0F0F0F
 - #DFDFDF